Sandbox vs. Production

 Classifications can be created for Sandbox businesses if a website URL is inputted or as stand-alone classifications.
 For both products, the possible inputs to get different results are described below:

-To test subscriptions, create a business with the inputs described below.
-The business will automatically have a subscription with the corresponding event type.
+To test monitoring, create a business with the inputs described below.
+The business will automatically have a monitor with the corresponding event type.
 After a minute, the business and its records will be updated accordingly to simulate the occurrence of that event, which you can receive by creating a webhook or polling for updates.

 Lien Filing